Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Added some more comments for enabling and disabling modules from core.
 - Browser-specific prefixed properties will now precede unprefixed ones.
 Changes have been applied.
 - Started styling `progress` bars in `mini-core/progess`.
+- Since CSS3 transitions are supported unprefixed a lot and mostly older browsers use prefixes, no prefixed versions will be added.
+Apart from that, if the transitions do not play on older browsers, there will be no significant changes, meaning the experience will be less rich but functionally the same.
+- `progress` background set to `#f5f5f5` to achieve a very pale shadow effect.
+Some users might not see that color difference but that's ok.
+- `progress` foreground set to `#01579b` (dark blue from material palette).
+- `progress` element tweak added to work in IE 10+.
+Older browsers will probably default to their original display for the element.
+This is on intentional (Opera Mini is also not supported).
+- Changed conditions for `progress` styling, as the `[value]` attribute did not make a huge difference.
+Progress elements that do not have a `[value]` attribute will almost always cause trouble on some browsers, no matter what.
+Thus, it is suggested to set a `value="0"` if possible.
+Otherwise, Javascript shall be used.
+- Opened [question on StackOverflow](http://stackoverflow.com/questions/40149311/transition-for-progress-element-on-value-change) about transitions for progress bars.